harin7602/RWJF/RWJF_Enterprise_Search_Blueprint_Full.md

 - **Retrieval Agent**
   Orchestrates data access:
   - For structured data: issues SQL or Denodo view calls.
   - For unstructured: issues secure requests via UIB to repositories like SharePoint, AEM, or public websites.
+Now includes full-text indexing (via Azure AI Search or Elasticsearch) for rich relevance-based retrieval.

 - **Response Agent**
   Synthesizes a complete, human-readable response using vector embeddings and Retrieval-Augmented Generation (RAG), referencing both structured values and content snippets.

+- **Context-Aware Agent (CAG)**
+  Maintains session-level context and multi-turn memory, allowing refined follow-up queries and personalized search behavior.

+- **Cache Layer (CAG2)**
+  Identifies and retrieves previous responses for repeated or semantically similar queries to avoid redundant LLM calls.

+This hybrid CAG model enhances response speed, cost-efficiency, and user relevance.

 ### Agentic Benefits:
 - **Separation of concerns**: Each agent is self-contained and focused on one task.